beingmrkenny/words/README.md

 # words
 A little web app to keep track of your favourite words

+## no one but me will ever run this app but in case you do

+This is all done in gulp, so install that.
+Then read the gulpfile to find out about all of the things

 ## Setting up the database

 1. cd to the `data/db` directory